 McDavid won it last season and is in the conversation for the best player basically every year.
 The 24-year-old owns two Harts and has also won the Art Ross Trophy (most points) three times.
 Even in a shortened season, he led all others by recording 105 points last year.

 Although McDavid is the favorite, there hasn’t been a repeat winner for MVP since Alexander Ovechkin in 2007 and 2008.

 FanDuel has Colorado’s Nathan MacKinnon not far behind in second with odds of +600.
 He is a big part of why the Avalanche are the top side to take the title.

 MacKinnon produced 65 points a season ago, which was good enough to place him in the top 10.

 While your team’s success isn’t completely tied to the award, players for average teams don’t usually win the Hart.
-A quality seed as well as a great year statistically could help someone like MacKinnon out.
+A quality seed as well as a great year statistically could help out someone like MacKinnon.

 The other top candidate at FanDuel is Toronto’s Auston Matthews.
 He’s available to bet on at +900.

 The center is one of his team’s leaders, and for good reason.
 Matthews scored more goals than anyone in hockey with 41 and finished tied for the top five in points.

 These three are in great positions to succeed, but with so many skilled players throughout the NHL, this is anyone’s trophy to win.

 The online sportsbook shows the following players in contention to take the 2021 Hart Memorial: